-Students failed to meet course requirements, receive an "F" grade.
-A student who fails a course must repeat the course or may request to complete alternate course requirements, as available.
-If a failed course is retaken and passed, the new grade will supersede the previous grade
+A student who fails to meet course requirements receives an "F" grade.
+A student who fails a course can repeat the course or may request to complete alternate course requirements, as available.
+If a failed course is retaken and passed, the new grade will supersede the previous grade and be counted toward the GPA.
+Both the failed and retaken courses will count toward the pace rate calculation.